 The more southerly section is particularly important in facilitating active travel to and from Davidson's Mains Primary School, as this section sees substantial footfall as a key part of the school's catchment area.
-This is likely to encourage use and meet the strategic goals set by CEC for the project (to some extent - see below for comments on issues that need further improvement).
+Indeed, this section of the scheme (from the Parkway roundabout to the Drive and onwards to Main Street) essentially forms a key "spine" for travel through the middle of the catchment, and we would view this as an extremely important consideration for evaluation of the scheme's benefits.
+This factor is therefore likely to encourage use and meet the strategic goals set by CEC for the project (to some extent - see below for comments on issues that need further improvement).